-If you just started, and you don’t have the sales history.
+If you just started and you don’t have a sales history.
 You can use the analysis from Google Trends and Google Analytics.

 For those who have a shop that is already selling.
-Make sure you are using this opportunity for setting the minimum viable stock levels for your products.
+Make sure you use this opportunity to set your products’ minimum viable stock levels.

 Focus on every product that you are selling.